ryanbates1990/dnd/Nightmare and the Nexus/AdventureSites/The_Boobonic/key.md

 - `2 kobolds named Syd and Markle` are responsible for changing out the rooms between stays.
     - carry cleaning supplies, bed sheets, hotel cart basically.
 - `The faceless man` has his own room at the end of the hallway
-    - his room consists of his own bed, and items for ritual casting many spells.
-He has strange vials and devices all around.
+    - his room consists of his own bed (a couple boards elevated off the ground), and items for ritual casting many spells.
+He has strange vials and spell components and devices all around.
-        - bat fur,

 ### Faceless man